kosara-g/portfolio/guides/vale-cli.md

 $ brew install vale
 ```

-3. Verify that the installation succeeded by running this command:
+3. Verify that the installation succeeded by running this command to view the current version:

 ```sh
 $ vale --version
 ```

-You should now see the Vale version

-You can find the complete instructions in the [official Vale documentation](https://vale.sh/docs/vale-cli/installation/).

-### Set up Vale
+### Configure Vale

-> :information_source: **Scope of this tutorial**: the instructions cover the default Vale style and the Google style.
-Feel free to try it out with other styles.

 1. You need to create the project structure for the Vale configuration files.
 In this example, the top-level directory is `/vale`.

+The `/styles` subdirectory is where you store the different rule packages, or *styles*.
+The default style is **Vale**.

+`.vale.ini` is the configuration file, where you configure which styles and which severity settings you want to apply.

 ```sh
 $ mkdir vale && cd vale
 $ mkdir styles
 $ touch .vale.ini
 ```

-The `/styles` directory is where you store the different rule packages, or *styles*.
-Packages are Vale-compatible implementations of style guides hosted on [Valeʼs Package Hub](https://vale.sh/hub/).

-The default style is **Vale**. `.vale.ini` is the configuration file, where you configure which styles and which severity settings you want to apply.

 2. Add your configuration to the `.vale.ini` file.
 You can use the [Vale configuration file generator](https://vale.sh/generator) to pre-fill the file for you.